MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/perf-test/rsat/rsat-install-configure.md

 + **Test Action Timeout** - Timeout (in minutes) of individual test steps.
 When a test step times out, the test case fails.

 ### Configure the AOS machine to trust the connection
-After creating the certificate, configure the Finance and Operations AOS to trust the test automation connection.
+After creating the certificate, configure AOS to trust the test automation connection.
 On a multi-AOS environment, repeat the following steps for all AOS machines.

 1. Open a Remote Desktop connection to the AOS machine.
 2. Open IIS and find AOSService in the list of sites.